dpwiese/flying-notes-vitepress/docs/src/cfi/preflight-prep/pilot-qualifications.md

 ### Flying for Hire

-#### Summary
+#### Introduction

-A commercial pilot's license does not mean you can just start charging money to fly people around.
+A commercial pilot's license does not mean you can just buy a plane and start charging money to fly people around.
 Rather it's quite restrictive.
-First, you will be considered a *common carrier* if you are willing to take payment from anyone to transport people or proerty from place to place as described in [FAA-AC-120-12A Private Carriage Versus Common Carriage Of Persons or Property](https://www.faa.gov/regulations_policies/advisory_circulars/index.cfm/go/document.information/documentID/22647).
+First, you will be considered a *carrier* if you are willing to take payment to transport people or proerty from place to place as described in [FAA-AC-120-12A Private Carriage Versus Common Carriage Of Persons or Property](https://www.faa.gov/regulations_policies/advisory_circulars/index.cfm/go/document.information/documentID/22647), with a few exceptions.
-If you are a common carrier, you need an air carrier certificate.
-Likely you do not and never will have your own air carrier certificate, so this is off the table.

-If you don't satisfy those criteria, for example you are not willing to take money from anyone but rather have a few exclusive contracts to fly certain people around, you can be considered a *private carrier*.
-If you are a private carrier though, you still can't just buy your own plane and charge your exclusive passengers to fly them around without an air carrier certificate - there is a narrow list of things in [14 CFR &sect;91.501(b)](https://www.ecfr.gov/current/title-14/chapter-I/subchapter-F/part-91/subpart-F/section-91.501#p-91.501(b)) that can be done without an air carrier certificate, but basically carrying of passengers only if you don't own the plane.
-In these cases you can charge for your time.
+The carriage of passengers may fall under *common carriage* or *private carriage*, which are discussed below, but in either case an air carrier certificate is required.

 Basically, there isn't practically anything an owner of a small plane can do to charge to carry passengers.
 Rather, you'll get a job with a company / operator of a plane that will need to take care of the air carrier certificate if needed.